 The Office of Disability Employment Policy (ODEP) has a strong interest in advancing policies and programs that promote positive stay-at-work/return-to-work (SAW/RTW) outcomes for workers who experience an injury or illness that challenges their ability to work.
 Building on progress made in the previous two years, in its third year, the SAW/RTW Policy Collaborative will establish three new policy work groups, each assigned to identify, develop, and share actionable policy steps on an SAW/RTW-related topic.
 It will also conduct outreach to raise awareness about cross-cutting SAW/RTW issues among critical stakeholder groups, and disseminate actionable policy recommendations to inform policy decisions at the state and federal level.

-Establishing Accountability to Reduce Job Loss After Injury or Illness
+Behavioral Interventions to Promote Job Retention after Injury or Illness

 Helping Workers Keep Their Jobs After an Injury, Illness, or Disability (September 13, 2016)